AlmasB/CI517/lectures/lecture2/PITCHME.md

 ---

+#### Activity

+Find some code in the assignment codebase that passes arguments:

+1. by copy
+2. by reference
+3. by raw pointer

+---

 #### Returning values

+As if the above wasn't enough ...

-- Values can also be returned from a function by value, reference or address.
+Values can also be returned from a function by value, reference or address.

 ```
 int add() {